KingJerryX/Mailbox-3/README.md

-# 💌 Our Mailbox - A Sweet Long-Distance Gift
+# 🚢 FerryMail - A Sweet Long-Distance Gift

 A beautiful mailbox website for long-distance couples to leave sweet messages for each other.
 Upload cute designs, send messages, and get notified when your special someone leaves you something!